beh22/ChromaPlot/README.md

 ### For macOS:

-1. Download the latest `.dmg` file from the [releases](https://github.com/beh22/ChromaPlot/releases) section.
+1. Download the `.dmg` file from the latest release in the [releases](https://github.com/beh22/ChromaPlot/releases) section.
 2. Open the `.dmg` file and drag the ChromaPlot icon to your Applications folder.
 3. Open ChromaPlot from the Applications folder or Launchpad.